nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/random_number_generators.rst

 function to N.

-The Random123 library is included in NEST, and random number generator types like Philox and Threefry are automatically made available.
+The Random123 library is included in NEST, and random number generator types like Philox and Threefry are available out of the box.

 .. note::